ReCodEx/worker/README.md

 manageable in long term horizon.

 #### Install worker on Windows

+> **The Windows support is no longer maintained nor tested since we have found no suitable win-based sandbox and it cost us a lot of effort to make it compatible.**

 There are basically two main dependencies needed, **Windows 7** or higher and **Visual Studio 2019+**.
 There is a simple installation batch script provided